camunda/camunda-docs-manual/content/installation/full/was/manual.md

 To correctly configure the Camunda Platfom 7 Job Executor in WebSphere Liberty, you need to define the following elements in the `server.xml` file:

-* `managedExecutorService` - use to configure the thread pool
+* `managedExecutorService` - used to configure the thread pool.
-* `connectionFactory` - used to correctly instantiate a JCA connection factory for the executor service
+* `connectionFactory` - used to correctly instantiate a JCA connection factory for the executor service.
-* `activationSpec` - used to correctly instantiate an MDB activation specification
+* `activationSpec` - used to correctly instantiate an MDB activation specification.

 The `server.xml` should look like the following example: